ExpressVPN vs SurfShark [Test Results 2020]

 In terms of VPN protocols offered to users, SurfShark provides the choice between OpenVPN, which is generally regarded as one of the strongest protocols around, as well as IKEv2 and Shadowsocks, which is still in beta for now.
 ExpressVPN, meanwhile, lets users pick between OpenVPN, L2TP, and PPTP.

-As well as security, many users want to find a VPN that can offer them peerless privacy too, hiding their connections, masking their locations, and keeping them totally safe from prying eyes, such as hackers, surveillance networks, or internet service providers.
+As well as security, many users want to find a VPN that can offer them peerless privacy too, hiding their connections, masking their locations, and keeping them safe from prying eyes, such as hackers and cybercriminals.
 Again, we can see some impressive results from ExpressVPN and SurfShark in this aspect.

 As stated earlier on, both of these providers are based out of the British Virgin Islands, which is one of the most private locations on Earth when it comes to data retention and protection laws.
 The islands aren’t a part of any big surveillance alliances, so you won’t need to worry about any outside agencies spying on your data.